canro91/canro91.github.io/_posts/2021-05-10-WriteTestsThatUseDateTimeNow.md

 Yeap!
 As simple as that.

-### Write an optional setter
+### 2.1.
+Write an optional setter

 Another variation on this theme is to create a setter inside the `CreditCardValidator` to pass an optional date.
 Inside the validator, we should check if the optional date is present to use `DateTime.Now` or not.
-Something like this.
+Something like this,

 ```csharp
 [TestMethod]